 This statement made a lot of SEOs worried and frantic as they have been using guest posting as their main source of link building.
 And although it may seem like guest posting is going to die, my prediction is that guest posting will help with your rankings…just not the way you think it may.

-Download this cheat sheet to learn how to use guest blogging to reap the SEO benefit.
+Download this cheat sheet to learn how to use guest blogging to reap SEO benefits.

 Here’s what I think will change: